The Colourist

-The Colourist is an American rock band from Orange County, California, formed in 2009 by Adam Castilla, Maya Aoki Tuttle, Justin Wagner, and Kollin Johannsen.
-The band has been inactive since Aoki Tuttle's departure in December 2016; a social media post in late 2021 hinted at the band resuming activity, but they have not released any new music since the announcement.
+The Colourist was an American rock band from Orange County, California, formed in 2009 by Adam Castilla, Maya Aoki Tuttle, Justin Wagner, and Kollin Johannsen.
+The band had been inactive since Aoki Tuttle's departure in December 2016; a social media post in late 2021 hinted at the band resuming activity, but they have not released any new music since the announcement.

 History

 2007–2012: Beginnings

 Castilla and Aoki Tuttle met while performing in the band Paper Thin Walls, who rose to notoriety after being chosen to play the 2007 Led Zeppelin reunion concert in London.
 The name "The Colourist" was borne out of a conversation with a friend of the band—a film student working with a film colorist at the time.
 Because the name was not already used, the ensemble decided to use the British/Canadian spelling for aesthetic and availability reasons.

 After years of performing concerts in their hometown, the ensemble captured the eyes of major record labels during their residency at Los Angeles' Bootleg Theater.
 In July 2012, the band signed a record contract with Universal Republic Records.

 In 2013, the band's debut single "Little Games" became the No.1 song on Hype Machine.